Junjeeeee/Dynamic_2d_waterfall/README.md

 when we add a rock, it calls the function attaqua() to every neighbor pixel.

-This function sets the transiction of the pixels by folowing this rule, starting from top to down, left to right: [0.1, 0.1, 0.1, 50, 0, 50, 1250, 7500, 1250]
-but, for each rock in the respective positions, we put an 0 in the position, for exemple, it a pixel has a rock above, below and to its diagonal left, the vector would be
+This function sets the transiction of the pixels by folowing this rule: first, we pick a specific vector with weighted values to the 8 directions,starting from top to down, left to right: [0.1, 0.1, 0.1, 50, 0, 50, 1250, 7500, 1250] but, for each rock in the respective positions, we put an 0 in the position, for example, it a pixel has a rock above, below and to its diagonal left, the vector would be
 [0.1, 0, 0.1, 50, 0, 50, 0, 0, 1250].

-After that, we make the final transictions, by dividing the value 1 to the vector respecting the weights of the vector above.
+After that, we make the final transictions, by dividing the value 1 to the vector respecting the current vector weights.

 Adding rocks was such a challenge!
 Right and Left rocks have values set to 0 before checking if it has rocks in those positions.

-Those two are needed because, if we give equal value to right or left, i'll give water to my neighbor, and my neighbor will give water to me, making a loop, and that makes the system converge very slowly.
+Those two are needed because, if we give equal value to right or left, i'll give water to my neighbor, and my neighbor will give water to me, making a loop, and that makes an infinite loop.

 Thats it, that is how i made almost everything in the project, the things that are missing i will ignore because is not relevant enought for this relatory, but you could read the code if you want to know how i made specific things.